Alex Carey (cricketer)

-Alex Tyson Carey (born 27 August 1991) is an Australian international cricketer.
-Formerly an Australian rules footballer, he is currently a wicket-keeper who plays for the Australian national team in test match and one day formats.
+Alex Tyson Carey (born 27 August 1991) is an Australian international cricketer who plays for the Australian national team as a wicket-keeper-batter.
+Formerly an Australian rules footballer, Carey has captained Australia in ODI cricket and has served as a vice-captain in Tests, ODIs and T20Is.
 In domestic cricket, he plays for South Australia and Adelaide Strikers.
 He was the captain of the Greater Western Sydney Giants in 2010, but when they joined the Australian Football League in 2012, he was left out of the squad and returned to his home state of South Australia, where he began to play domestic cricket.

-Carey initially made his debut as a specialist top-order batsman in 2013, but was unsuccessful and dropped.
+Carey initially made his domestic debut as a specialist top-order batter in 2013, but was unsuccessful and dropped.
 He moved down the batting order and became a wicket-keeper.
+Carey was a member of the Australian teams that won the 2023 Cricket World Cup and the 2023 ICC World Test Championship final.

 Football career

 As a teenager, Carey played both Australian rules football and cricket, and as he got older, he started to play football at a higher level, playing for Glenelg in the South Australian National Football League (SANFL) reserves competition alongside adults by the time he was 15.
 In 2008, Carey was included in South Australia's squad for the 2008 AFL Under 18 Championships, but he did not play any game.
 He was also in the AIS/AFL Academy intake for 2008.
 He continued to advance in 2009 and played for South Australia in the 2009 AFL Under 18 Championships in addition to winning the SANFL reserves premiership with Glenelg.

 Carey turned down a rookie contract offer from the South Australian Cricket Association and moved to Sydney in 2010 to join the Australian Football League's (AFL) new expansion club, the Greater Western Sydney Giants, who were playing in the TAC Cup for the season to prepare for their entry into the AFL in 2012.
 Carey captained the side, who made it to the finals and, despite missing the final four rounds due to injury, won the team's best and fairest award.
 He played for them again in 2011 in the North East Australian Football League, but he wasn't given a place in their inaugural AFL squad for the 2012 season and returned to Adelaide.